Michael Nesmith: Personal life

 Nesmith was married three times and had four children.

 He met his first wife, Phyllis Ann Barbour, in 1964, while at San Antonio College.
-Together, they had three children: Christian, born in 1965; Jonathan, born in 1968; and Jessica, born in 1970.
+They had three children together: Christian, born in 1965; Jonathan, born in 1968; and Jessica, born in 1970.
 Nesmith and Barbour divorced in 1972.

 Nesmith also had a son, Jason, born in August 1968 to Nurit Wilde, whom he met while working on The Monkees.

 From 1976 to 1988, he was married to his second wife, Kathryn Bild, a screenwriter and television producer.

 In 2000, he married his third wife, Victoria Kennedy.
 The marriage ended in divorce in 2011.

+Nesmith practiced Christian Science, a belief passed on from his mother Bette.

 When the Monkees' TV series ended in 1968, Nesmith enrolled part-time at the University of California, Los Angeles, where he studied American history and music history.
 In 1973, Nesmith founded the Countryside Records label with Jac Holzman, the founder of Elektra Records.
 In 1974, Nesmith started Pacific Arts Corporation and released what he called "a book with a soundtrack", titled The Prison, as the company's first release.